WHY GO TO ICELAND?

 HOW DO I USE MY CELL PHONE IN ICELAND?

 Cell phone service is generally good in Iceland except for remote areas.
 Check your U.S. carrier for their international rates.
 T-Mobile and Sprint both other some version of free international data; AT&T and Verizon both offer a $10/day plan.
 SIM cards in Iceland are pricier than other European countries and you’ll likely pay at least $30.
 So if you’re only going for a long weekend, it may make sense to keep your U.S. plan.
-Read our Ultimate Guide to Using Your Cell Phone Abroad for more information to make your decision.
+Read the Ultimate Guide to Using Your Cell Phone Abroad for more information to make your decision.

 WHAT SHOULD I READ, WATCH AND LISTEN TO BEFORE THE TRIP?

 Read any Icelandic saga, also known as a medieval historical novel.
 Watch “Rams”, the award-winning story of two brothers in Iceland who try to save their sheep.
-Listen to the icon Björk.
+Listen to the music icon Björk.

 MORE ICELAND TIPS?